grimmpp/cloud-foundry-resource-scheduler/README.md

 * CF_ADMIN_USERNAME
 * CF_ADMIN_PASSWORD

-You may need to set hibernate dialects like:
+You may need to set a specific hibernate dialect like:
 * spring.jpa.properties.hibernate.dialect: org.hibernate.dialect.MariaDBDialect

 ## How to deploy